Naludrag/AIT/labo3/Rapport.md

   <img alt="5.2" src="./img/5.2_source_2.PNG" width="700" >
   <img alt="5.2" src="./img/5.2_source_1.PNG" width="700" >

-  As expected even if we have mutliple users connecting to the website the same server will handle all the requests from the users because they are connected with the same machine so the same IP adress.
+  As expected even if we have multiple users connecting to the website the same server will handle all the requests from the users because they are connected with the same machine so the same IP address.

 #### 5.3
 We think that for this lab the best strategy is the leastconn and we will explain why.
-The problem with the source algorithm is that for instance, if we have a server that will receive connections from the HEIG-VD we will have a problem beacause all the students go on the internet with the same IP adress and so all the requests made by the students will be directed to the same server and we do not have a right balance between the servers.
-This could lead to a problem if the server cannot handle a lot of requests it cloud cause a DoS for instance.
+The problem with the source algorithm is that for instance, if we have a server that will receive connections from the HEIG-VD we will have a problem because all the students go on the internet with the same IP address and so all the requests made by the students will be directed to the same server and we do not have a right balance between the servers.
+This could lead to a problem if the server cannot handle a lot of requests it could cause a DoS for instance.

 With the leastconn we do not have this problem because the server will have the same amount of connections.
-In this case, if we take a look at the same example the students of the HEIG-VD will not contact the same server because when creating a connection it will not redirect to the same server if another server as least connection.
+In this case, if we take a look at the same example, the students of the HEIG-VD will not contact the same server because when creating a connection it will not redirect to the same server if another server has a least amount connection.

-In the case of the lab, if we use the source algorithm we will only test one server because the ip adress is the local address and we will always contact or the s1 server or the s2 server.
+In the case of the lab, if we use the source algorithm, we will only test one server because the ip address is the local address and we will always contact either the s1 server or the s2 server.
 And so, we think that because of that the leastconn is more interesting because we will contact the two servers equally and we can test the 2 servers and not only one.

 ### Conclusion
-To conlude, we found this laboratory interesting because we could practice the theory seen in the course.
-It was also interesting to see what can happen if a load-balancer does have a slower server or if the session stickness is not enbale.
-Seeing mutliple balancing strategies and to choose between them as also a interesting point in the laboratory.
+To conclude, we found this laboratory interesting because we could practice the theory seen in the course.
+It was also interesting to see what can happen if a load-balancer has a slower server or if the session stickness is not enabled.
+Seeing multiple balancing strategies and to choose between them is also an interesting point in the laboratory.

 Finally, we are happy with the result that we have and we think that we completed the laboratory successfully.